Start Filling In FAFSA In October

 It’s hard to believe but your student will be graduating from high school next spring.
 You have been planning for this next chapter in their lives for years by saving for their future education with a 529 plan.
-This past summer, the family vacation included college campus visits.
-You and your child researched where are the best post-secondary educational and training institutions for their chosen career path.
+Your child has done the research on where to go for the best educational opportunities for their chosen major.
+And this year's family summer vacation included some college campus visits.
 Now that October is here, you know it’s time to take the next step for your child’s college education.
 It’s time to fill out the Free Application for Federal Student Aid (FAFSA).

 What Is FAFSA

 FAFSA is the federal application used to apply for need-based federal financial aid to attend four-year colleges and universities, community colleges, vocational schools, and graduate schools.
 Federal student aid is available in a variety of forms.
 Need-based federal financial aid is typically offered in the form of grants, loans or work-study.
 Before you accept any aid, make sure you understand the financial commitments that come with them.
 A Pell Grant will not have to be repaid.
 Federally subsidized student loans and parental loans must be repaid with interest.
 Work-study programs allow enrolled students to work part-time to earn money for college costs.

 It’s best to submit your completed FAFSA application as soon as possible, as the financial aid is offered on first-come, first-serve basis.
 So the earlier the submission, the better the chances are to receive federal monetary assistance.
 Remember, your CollegeAdvantage 529 account can be used in conjunction with financial aid and scholarships.

 Other organizations — like states, universities, colleges, and private organizations —also use the FAFSA to determine what institutional grants or loans to offer students interested in attending their school.
 Therefore, it is in your family’s best interest to apply for FAFSA to receive need-based federal financial aid as that information is also used to additional avenues for student aid.